valericus/sqlist/README.rst

 SQList is like `shelve <https://docs.python.org/3/library/shelve.html>`_ but for lists.
-It serializes data with `pickle <https://docs.python.org/3/library/pickle.html>`_ and puts it into SQLite database.
+It serializes data with `pickle <https://docs.python.org/3/library/pickle.html>`_ and puts into SQLite database.

 Usage
 =====